 28 Sep Body Twist Tee Reworked

-Posted at 15:39h in Creative Pattern Making, Introductory, Pattern Puzzles, Sewing patterns, Stretch Patterns 0 Comments
+Posted at 15:39h in Pattern Puzzle Sewing Patterns, Pattern Puzzles, Sewing patterns, Stretch Patterns, Womens Knit Block 0 Comments

 This is where it all started… The Off-the-shoulder Twist Top from so many years ago.
 This design was originally inspired by one of the dutch designers in a mens silk knit tee.
 It has graduated from a mens tee to an off-the-shoulder model to finally a boat neck tee style.
 It’s this final version that I’m now preparing as an online PDF sewing pattern to add to the website.
 Make sure you’re subscribed to my newsletter so you’re the first to hear about the pattern release.
 You’ll find the sign in box in the footer of my web pages.

 The basic principle of this idea is a double length tube of knit fabric, folded up and worked with a quarter or half body twist before shoulders and necklines match back together ready for the final stages of sewing.

 My off-the-shoulder pattern was a half body twist and the new pattern for the Body Twist Tee will be a quarter body twist.
 The difference between the two is that the half body twist is a close body-hugging fit and the quarter body twist is a softer construction.